ApeWorX/silverback/docs/userguides/development.md

 This function comes a parameter `state` that you can use for storing the results of your startup computation or resources that you have provisioned.

-It's import to note that this is useful for ensuring that your workers (of which there can be multiple) have the resources necessary to properly handle any updates you want to make in your handler functions, such as connecting to the Telegram API, an SQL or NoSQL database connection, or something else.
-In a distributed environment, **this function will run on every worker**.
+It's import to note that this is useful for ensuring that your workers (of which there can be multiple) have the resources necessary to properly handle any updates you want to make in your handler functions, such as connecting to the Telegram API, an SQL or NoSQL database connection, or something else.  **This function will run on every worker process**.

 #### Worker State